 Results demonstrate that IRAPs assessing implicit evaluations demonstrate a generic pattern among trial types that is unrelated to the domain supposedly being assessed.
 Variation in IRAP effects is attributable in large part to this generic pattern, much more so than the category stimuli employed in the procedure.
 This suggests that the IRAP is relatively insensitive to the attitudes and learning histories that it was designed to measure.

 Results from our meta-analytic model provided insight into the nature of the generic pattern (see Figures 2 and 3).
 This appears to take the form of a specific ordinal ranking in mean scores between the four trial types.
 Our results, based on a far larger sample size and range of domains, suggest that both existing accounts of the generic pattern are incorrect: the pattern is not either a ‘positivity bias’ (O’Shea et al., 2016) or a ‘single trial type dominance effect’ (Finn et al., 2018), but instead represents both differences between positive and negative attributes and also differences between the two categories.
-This pattern is difficult to attribute to genuine properties of the attitude domains themselves, and is more easily attributed to as-yet-known features of the IRAP task itself that elicit such behaviour within the task.
+This pattern is difficult to attribute to genuine properties of the attitude domains themselves, and is more easily attributed to as-yet-unknown features of the IRAP task itself that elicit such behaviour within the task.
 The generic pattern among IRAP effects seems to be a replicable effect, but undermines the IRAP’s utility in assessing the implicit attitudes or learning histories that most researchers are interested in when using the task.
 Put another way, the analysis of mean scores on the IRAP trial types is therefore severely confounded by the generic pattern.